christianhujer/expensereport/README.md

 - False
 - Malbolge
 - Whitespace

+## Undecided Languages
+There are many more programming languages than in the list above.
+Find a more complete list on [Wikipedia](https://en.wikipedia.org/wiki/List_of_programming_languages).

 ## Other plans
 - Make sure that all languages are providing the identical challenge.